Assault with Deadly Weapon - Penal Code 245(a)(1)

 Also, for this offense to be a strike, the prosecutors must plead in their complaint that you used a weapon, and you must admit it as part of a deal, or it must be found faithful by a jury for you to have a strike on your record.
 Guns, knives, and billy clubs are weapons for an assault with a deadly weapon case.
 Also, things like feet, hands, elbows, and other things that can inflict severe damage are considered weapons in these cases if the prosecutor can prove it.

 In these cases, the successful defenses I have seen involve self-defense, defense of others, and mutual combat.
-But sometimes, the person is guilty with an explanation.
+For instance, if you can prove that you acted in self-defense or defense of others, it could significantly impact the outcome of your case.
+But sometimes, the person is guilty, despite having an explanation.
 This means they acted unlawfully, but there were good reasons for their conduct that should be considered before they are saddled with a strike and a prison sentence.

-In my opinion, only seasoned, savvy defense attorneys should be dealing with these cases because they have the experience and the know-how to defend these cases and make the correct arguments that will make a difference to judges and prosecutors who are tired and sometimes not very easy to deal with or convince that a client should be given a break.
+In my opinion, only seasoned, savvy defense attorneys should handle these cases because they have the experience and know-how to defend them and make the correct arguments that will make a difference to judges and prosecutors who are tired and sometimes not very easy to deal with or convince that a client should be given a break.
+Having such experienced legal representation can provide a sense of security and ensure you are well-advised in your legal proceedings.

 Law Related to Assault with a Deadly Weapon Cases